raravi/react-login-client/src/components/login/README.md

 * **Registration of New User**: This component submits the username / email / password of the user to the server.
 If the details are valid, the server registers the new user.
 In case of errors, prints them out to the webpage.

+* **Email Validation of New User**: This component submits the validation code of the user to the server.
+If the details are valid, the server validates the new user.
+In case of errors, prints them out to the webpage.

 * **Forgot Password**: If the user has forgotten their password, they can reset it here.
 An email will be sent with reset token and link to reset the password.

+* **Rest Password**: This component submits the reset code / new password of the user to the server.
+If the details are valid, the server approves the new password.
+In case of errors, prints them out to the webpage.

 ## Requirements for Usage